sequentech/strand/README.md

 * Serialization of intermediate byte trees using [bincode](https://crates.io/crates/bincode) and serde.
 * Randomness is sourced from [rand::rngs::OsRng](https://docs.rs/rand/latest/rand/rngs/struct.OsRng.html), in wasm builds [getrandom](https://crates.io/crates/getrandom) is backed by [Crypto.getRandomValues](https://www.w3.org/TR/WebCryptoAPI/#Crypto-method-getRandomValues)

+## Continuous Integration

+There are multiple checks executed through the usage of Github Actions to verify the health of the code when pushed:
+1. **Compiler warning/errors**: checked using `cargo check` and `cargo check ---tests`.
+Use `cargo fix` and `cargo fix --tests` to fix the issues that appear.
+2. **Unit tests**: check that all unit tests pass using `cargo test`.
+3. **Code style**: check that the code style follows standard Rust format, using `cargo fmt -- --check`.
+Fix it using `cargo fmt`.
+4. **Code linting**: Lint that checks for common Rust mistakes using `cargo clippy`.
+You can try to fix automatically most of those mistakes using `cargo clippy --fix -Z unstable-options`.
+5. **Code coverage**: Detects code coverage with [grcov] and pushes the information (in master branch) to [codecov].
+1. **License compliance**: Check using [REUSE] for license compliance within the project, verifying that every file is REUSE-compliant and thus has a copyright notice header.

 ## building

 ```cargo build```